 With the submission of the manuscript the authors ensure that they have written entirely original works and own the rights to the work.
 If the work and/or words of others are used they have been appropriately cited or quoted whether that work is published or unpublished, or available in an open access form.
 The author further ensures that the submission has not been previously published, nor is it being considered for publication elsewhere.
-Any wording or data that has been included in another work by the author must be clearly identified by the author at the submission stage.
+Any data that has been included in another work by the author must be clearly identified by the author at the submission stage.

 All authors who have made a significant contribution to the research and the preparation of the written work must be named.
 Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged at the beginning of the article or listed as contributors.
 The ordering of the names of the authors should be agreed upon prior to the submission of the work.
 The corresponding author should ensure that all co-authors have agreed to the submission of the manuscript, are included in the publication process, and have seen and approved the final version of the paper before publication.

 Authors reporting results of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements, falsifying data or results, or manipulating images in order to falsify results are unacceptable.

 Authors are required to disclose any support for research, financial or non-financial, at the submission stage.
 Also any possible conflicts of interest, financial or other, that might be construed to influence the results or their interpretation in the manuscript must be disclosed.